 It could be unethical to determinedly do art that could not sell or bring honor, yet it would be unethical also to not do art at all if it means wasting one’s gifts, only to put one’s energy into endeavors of lesser leverage and efficiency.
 To not do the work one wants to do is to be inauthentic as a person, living a lie; to only serve personal authenticity is to undermine one’s integrity, and become a feckless, unproductive burden.

 Every human expression is an ethical expression.
 Instead of making a work of art, perhaps one’s time might be better spent tutoring a refugee child, feeding the poor, or picking up litter?
-And the sort of art matters as well, some works being more edifying than others, while some is actively corruptive; some is cathartically corruptive, whereby in order to create something, you must first sacrifice some rawer material and “beat the sword into plowshare”.
+And the sort of art matters as well, some works being more edifying than others, while some is actively corruptive; some is cathartically corruptive and transformative, in the sense that in the transformation of making a better Self, one must first sacrifice some rawer material and “beat the sword into plowshare”.

 Some blessed people are integratively authentic, and don’t leave a wash of contradiction in their wake, so they shall most assuredly inherit the earth.
 But who wants the earth?
 Ask for the moon and all the heavens, and may it be just out of reach.